KatrinaTom/T1A3_TerminalApp/README.md

 * High Level Requirements (Epics)
 * Backlog (All Tickets to work off)
 * Blocked - Sometimes you need a Hard Basket to come back to or are waiting on something before it can be closed.
-* In Pogress - A few tickets at the same time, but not taking on too many
+* In Progress - A few tickets at the same time, but not taking on too many
 * Review - This will come in handy for code, when I go back and refactor
 * Done - Best column of all.
 This is where all the acceptance criteria has been met or definition of done is completed